List of fictitious stories in Romance of the Three Kingdoms: Guan Yu slays Hua Xiong

-In recorded history, Hua Xiong was defeated and killed in a battle at Yangren (陽人; believed to be near present-day Wenquan, Ruzhou, Henan) against Sun Jian.
+According to Records, Hua Xiong was defeated and killed in a battle at Yangren (陽人; believed to be near present-day Wenquan, Ruzhou, Henan) against Sun Jian.
 Zu Mao was mentioned to lure away Dong Zhuo's army by wearing Sun Jian's red scarf but there was no mention of his death.

 Battle of Hulao Pass

 After capturing Sishui Pass, the coalition forces then march on to Hulao Pass, situated some 50 li away from Luoyang.

 Dong Zhuo personally leads an army of 150,000 men with Lü Bu, Li Ru, Fan Chou, and Zhang Ji east to Hulao Pass, while sending 50,000 men under Li Jue and Guo Si to reinforce Sishui Pass.
 Once at Hulao Pass, Dong Zhuo orders Lü Bu to lead the vanguard with 30,000 men and set camp in front of the fortified pass.

 The coalition decides to send half of their forces to engage Dong Zhuo's forces.
 Eight coalition warlords—Wang Kuang, Qiao Mao, Bao Xin, Yuan Yi, Kong Rong, Zhang Yang, Tao Qian, and Gongsun Zan—each leads their forces towards Hulao Pass under Yuan Shao's command.
 The first to arrive in Hulao Pass is Wang Kuang, where one of his generals, Fang Yue, volunteers to duel Lü Bu.
 In less than five rounds, Fang Yue is killed, and Lü Bu charges through Wang Kuang's force, killing several of the routing soldiers.
 The forces of Qiao Mao and Yuan Yi come to Wang Kuang's rescue.
 They decide to withdraw 30 li from the pass and set camp there.

 Soon, the remaining five coalition warlords arrive at the camp, where they discuss and conclude that Lü Bu can be defeated by anyone.
 Just then, Lü Bu's men array outside the coalition camp, and the eight coalition warlords go to meet the enemy.
 Mu Shun, a general under Zhang Yang, charges towards Lü Bu, but is immediately killed.
 Wu Anguo, a general under Kong Rong, then proceeds to challenge Lü Bu.
 They fight for ten rounds, but then Lü Bu slits off Wu Anguo's wrist with his ji.
 The coalition forces charge out and rescue Wu Anguo, and each side retreat to their own camps.
 Cao Cao comments that all the eighteen warlords must gather together to discuss a plan to defeat Lü Bu, and that if Lü Bu is defeated, Dong Zhuo will be easy to kill.